Fixed term tenancies in light of the Residential Tenancies Amendment Act 2020 – is a fixed term really a fixed term?

-The Residential Tenancies Act 1986 (the Act) outlines the rights of landlords and tenants in relation to ‘residential premises’.
-A residential premise is defined as being any premises used (or intended) for occupation as a place of residence, whether or not such occupation is lawful.
+As its name suggests, the Residential Tenancies Act 1986 (the Act) serves to outline the rights of landlords and tenants in relation to ‘residential premises’.
+The Act defines residential premises as being any premises used (or intended) for occupation by any person as a place of residence, whether or not such occupation is lawful.

-The scope of the Act is wide.
-It provides rights to those in standard residential property arrangements, and to tenants who may find themselves in ‘unlawful’ premises, like a converted garage, or even an industrial warehouse.
+The scope of the Act is therefore extremely wide, providing rights not only to those in standard residential property arrangements but to tenants who may find themselves in ‘unlawful’ premises, whether it be a converted garage or even an industrial warehouse.

-The reasons for ending a fixed term tenancy are the same as for ending a periodic tenancy.Reasons for terminating periodic tenancies are outlined in section 51 of the Act.
+Such reasons for terminating periodic tenancies are outlined in section 51 of the Act.

 ‘Contracting Out’ and Section 60A(2)(b) of the Act

-In our view, a clause in the tenancy agreement establishing that the tenancy will not extend beyond the expiry of the fixed term would likely be sufficient to constitute a valid agreement under section 60A(2)(b).
+It is important to be mindful that parties cannot include clauses in a tenancy agreement that conflict with the provisions of the Act.
+If challenged, the Tenancy Tribunal would likely hold that such clauses were unenforceable, even amounting to an “unlawful act” subject to the fines outlined in Schedule 1A of the Act.
+In our view, a clause in the tenancy agreement establishing that the tenancy will not extend beyond the expiry of the fixed term would likely be sufficient to constitute a valid agreement under section 60A(2)(b) above.
 The section itself does not specify whether such agreement must take place after the commencement of the tenancy, in order to be deemed effective.

-As the amendments to section 60 of the Act have only been in force for a short period of time, the full implication for landlords remains to be seen.
+As the amendments to section 60 of the Act have only been in force for a short period of time, the full implications for landlords remain to be seen.

 If this article has raised any questions for you, we'd love to hear from you.
 Please contact Sam Pinson, Solicitor on email@example.com.